greenren/GettingAndCleaningDataCourseProject/README.md

 ##5.
 Create the tidy data set with the average of each variable for each activity and each subject
+(Note that for this step the reshape2 package should be installed already.)
-In the last step, the reshape2 package is used to first melt the dataset using the 'activity' and 'subject' variables as ids (Note that for this step the reshape2 package should be installed already):
+In the last step, the reshape2 package is used to first melt the dataset using the 'activity' and 'subject' variables as ids:

 ```R
 dataset_melt <- melt(dataset_sub, id=c('activity', 'subject'))
 ```
-Then the dataset is recast, calculating the mean for each variable for each activity and each subject:
+Then the dataset is recast, calculating for each activity and each subject the mean for each variable:
 ```R
 tidy_data <- dcast(dataset_melt, activity + subject ~ variable, mean)
 ```
-The result is a dataframe with 180 rows (6 activities * 30 subjects)

 This tidy data set is then saved as 'tidy_data.txt' in the working directory.

-Finally, to load and view the tidy data set in R, run this code:
+Finally, to load and view the tidy data set in R Studio, run this code:

 ```R
 data <- read.table("tidy_data.txt", header = TRUE)